Jhonatanrs10/Deckstrol/README.md

 # Deckstrol
-A minimalist obs-websocket app for casual streams
+A minimalist obs-websocket app for casual streams.